othree/node-r3/README.md

     router.free();

-The route's init parameter is an POJSO(Plain Old JavaScript Object).
-Key is route and value is data.
+The router's init parameter is an POJSO(Plain Old JavaScript Object).
+Key is route path and value is data.
 It is possible to add method condition in route, ex: `GET /foo`.
+And all JS data type can be used for data.

 There is a http handler helper function: